 - the name of the region in the section,

 In this example, we are going to use the plugin provided by Entity Blocks to embed a sample node in a single-column section:

 $section = new Section('layout_onecol'); $uuid = $node->uuid(); $region = ‘content’; $pluginConfiguration = [ 'id' => 'entity_block:node', 'provider' => 'entity_block', 'label_display' => FALSE, 'view_mode' => 'default', 'entity' => $node->id(), ]; $component = new SectionComponent($uuid, $region, $pluginConfiguration); $section->appendComponent($component);

 You always have to keep in mind that layouts are stored in third-party settings or in a field, so to save the section you will have to save it in one of these places.

 In our example we are using a field, so:

 By doing all of these steps, you now added a single column section to an entity and displayed a sample node in it.

-Below we prepared a short list of some pros and cons that I discovered while working with Layout Builder:
+Below, we prepared a short list of some pros and cons that we discovered while working with Layout Builder:

 - Ease of deployment – the module is already in the core, there is no need to implement new entity types.